hamptonpieryc/website/content/docs/club-rules.md

 Officers of the Club or officiating Race Officer.
 They will also be responsible for the boat moorings and marks and the upkeep of the Club ramps and winches.

+**5.3** Any person on the GMC may, with the consent of the GMC, temporarily take on any Executive Officer position if the holder of that position is unavailable.

 ## 6. GENERAL MANAGEMENT COMMITTEE(GMC):

-**6.1** The management of the Club shall be vested in a General Management Committee(GMC) composed of the Executive Officers and fve other members of the Club elected to serve thereon by the Club in General Meeting.
+**6.1** The management of the Club shall be vested in a General Management Committee(GMC) composed of the Executive Officers and five voting members of the Club.
 Five members present shall form a quorum.

-**6.2** The GMC will be responsible for the day to day administration of the Club and shall manage the affairs of the Club according to the Rules and shall cause the funds of the Club to be applied solely to the objects of the Club or for a benevolent or charitable purpose nominated by General Meeting.
-In particular the Committee shall ensure that the property and funds of the Club will not be used for the direct or indirect private benefit of members other than as reasonably allowed by the Rules and that all surplus income or profits are reinvested in the Club.
+**6.2** The GMC will be responsible for the day to day administration of the Club and shall manage the affairs of the Club according to the Rules and Byelaws, and shall cause the funds of the Club to be applied solely to the objects of the Club or for a benevolent or charitable purpose nominated by General Meeting.
+In particular the GMC shall ensure that the property and funds of the Club will not be used for the direct or indirect private benefit of members other than as reasonably allowed by the Rules and that all surplus income or profits are reinvested in the Club.